Can You Run the RV A/C While Driving?

 Is It Safe To Run The Generator While Driving?

-Yes, it is perfectly safe to run the RV generator while driving your RV.
-However, there are a couple of things you should know to make sure you don’t have any problems.
+Yes, running the RV generator while driving your RV is perfectly safe.
+However, you should know a couple of things to ensure you don’t have any problems.

-If the generator is gasoline powered then you should be sure to fill up the gas tank before driving with the generator on.
+If the generator is gasoline-powered, you should be sure to fill up the gas tank before driving with the generator on.
 The generator uses the same gasoline from the same gas tank that the RV uses to fuel the engine.

-You probably won’t run out of gas while driving but the generator will automatically cut off if the fuel tank drops below 1/4 tank.
-This is a safety feature built into most generators to make sure all of the fuel in the gas tank isn’t used up just powering the generator.
-The safety feature helps to prevent a situation where you end up stranded in the middle of nowhere with no gas in the gas tank.
+You probably won’t run out of gas while driving, but the generator will automatically cut off if the fuel tank drops below 1/4 tank.
+This is a safety feature built into most generators to ensure that all of the fuel in the gas tank isn’t used up just powering the generator.
+The safety feature helps prevent a situation where you end up stranded in the middle of nowhere with no gas in the gas tank.

-If your generator is fueled by propane then you should be aware of state or local laws which may prohibit the use of propane while driving.
-For example, in Maryland where we live, you can’t run a propane generator while going through the harbor tunnel.
+If your generator is fueled by propane, then you should be aware of state or local laws that may prohibit the use of propane while driving.
+For example, in Maryland, where we live, you can’t run a propane generator while going through the harbor tunnel.

-Sorry, but I wouldn’t say it’s fuel efficient to run the rooftop AC while driving.
-A gas generator will burn about 1/2 gallon per hour and I doubt your fuel mileage will increase enough to compensate for the fuel consumption of the generator.
-But, in mountain conditions turning off the dash air while climbing hills could make the break-even point a little closer.
+Sorry, but I wouldn’t say running the rooftop A/C while driving is fuel-efficient.
+A gas generator will burn about 1/2 gallon per hour, and I doubt your fuel mileage will increase enough to compensate for the generator’s fuel consumption.
+But, in mountain conditions, turning off the dash air while climbing hills could make the break-even point a little closer.

-The main reason for running the AC while driving is simply comfort.
-If you are on vacation or a full-time RVer, why forego the creature comforts of home like AC, and roast while you are driving.
-We put thousands and thousands of miles a year on our RV and we certainly don’t want to be uncomfortable while doing all that driving.
+The main reason for running the A/C while driving is simply comfort.
+If you are on vacation or a full-time RVer, why forego the creature comforts of home like A/C and roast while you are driving.
+We put thousands and thousands of miles a year on our RV, and we certainly don’t want to be uncomfortable while driving.

-Driving with the generator and rooftop AC on is perfectly safe and will help to make you cool and comfortable while driving your RV.
-Even though it is not the most fuel efficient way to drive your RV, you and any passengers on board will be cooler and happier on very hot days.
+Driving with the generator and rooftop A/C on is perfectly safe and will help you stay cool and comfortable while driving your RV.
+Even though it is not the most fuel-efficient way to drive your RV, you and any passengers on board will be cooler and happier on very hot days.

 I hope you found this article to be helpful for staying cool in hot weather while driving your RV.